Cost of LivingUpdated May 2026

 How Champaign Compares Regionally for Cost of Living

 How does Champaign stack up against nearby cities for cost of living?
 Decatur and Terre Haute offer lower costs — Decatur at roughly $3,120, Terre Haute at roughly $3,120.
 Bloomington runs at similar or higher price points.
-Among midwestern metros of comparable size, Champaign's cost index of 86 places it near the middle of the spectrum.
+Among midwestern metros of comparable size, Champaign's cost index of 86 places it on the affordable end of the spectrum.
 This positioning matters because it affects not just what you pay, but the pool of professionals and providers available — higher-cost markets tend to attract more specialized talent, while lower-cost markets often mean fewer options but stronger community relationships.
 When comparing options, remember that a 10-point difference in cost index translates to roughly a modest shift in your annual spending on cost of living.

 What to Expect at Every Budget Level in Champaign